Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 You have no place to set bricks upon without the land to build your house.

-So, in simple layman’s terms, hosting companies provide the parcel of land you need to build your website online so it becomes visible to people.
+So, in simple layman’s terms, hosting companies provide the parcel of land you need to build your website online and make it visible to people.

-This parcel of land is what they call servers in digital marketing terminology.
-Your website’s files are stored on your web host server, ready to be accessed 24/7/365 days.
+In digital marketing terminology, this parcel of land is called a server.
+Your website’s files are stored on your web host server, ready to be accessed 24/7/365.

 If you require more information, check out this Wikipedia definition.